stephanierotter/stephanierotter.github.io/conferences.md

 ## Workshop & Conference Talks

-### Accepted 2023
+### 2023

-**Stephanie Rotter** and Mingya Liu. *Social meanings of doubling phenomena in American English*.
+**Stephanie Rotter** and Mingya Liu.
+(2023). *Social meanings of doubling phenomena in American English*.
 Social Meaning 2023, 23.-25.08.2023.
-Berlin, Germany.
+ZAS/HU, Berlin, Germany.

-### 2023
+**Stephanie Rotter** and Mingya Liu.
+(2023). *Social meaning of negative concord and modal concord in American English*.
+Xpragx, 20.-22.09.2023.
+Paris, France.

+**Stephanie Rotter** and Mingya Liu.
+(2023). *An experimental study on social meanings of negative concord in English*.
+Architectures and Mechanisms for Language Processing - AmLaP 2023, 31.08.-02.09.2023.
+Donostia–San Sebastián, Spain.

+Mingya Liu and **Stephanie Rotter**.
+(2023). *An experimental study on social meanings of modal concord in English*.
+Architectures and Mechanisms for Language Processing - AmLaP 2023, 31.08.-02.09.2023.
+Donostia–San Sebastián, Spain.

 **Stephanie Rotter** and Mingya Liu.
 (2023). *Individual differences in the perception of negative concord in American English*.
 IndiPRAG, 18.-19.09.2023.
 Universität des Saarlandes, Saarbrücken Germany